hatchet-dev/hatchet/README.md

 ### Background Task Management and Scheduling

 Instead of developers interfacing directly with a task queue, Hatchet provides a simple API built into each SDK for managing background tasks.
+It comes with the following features:

 - **Retries, timeouts and error handling** are built into each Hatchet SDK.